How to start a K-9 unit in a correctional facility

 The right stuff

-Training a dog is hard work.
-Reynolds suggests making it easier on yourself (and the dog) by training it on site.
+Training a dog is hard work, so training on site is the best option.
 The dog needs to feel comfortable with his environment.
 If a dog is trained elsewhere, the transition into the actual prison environment can be fraught with dog freak-outs and set-backs.

 Who's a dog person?